-- (2) The "Valuation Date" is, subject to § 7(1), the Exercise Date or, if the Exercise Date is not a Calculation Date (§ 5(4)), the next following Calculation Date. - (3) "Business Day" is any day (except Saturday and Sunday) on which the TARGET System is operating and banks in Paris are open for business and the Clearing System settles payments.
-"TARGET System" means the Trans-European Automated Real-time Gross settlement Express Transfer System. - (4) "Calculation Date" is any day on which the values of the Underlying are scheduled to be published on Reuters page "XAUFIX=" (or a page replacing such page).
+- (2) The "Valuation Date" is, subject to § 7(1), the Exercise Date or, if the Exercise Date is not a Calculation Date (§ 5 (4), the next following Calculation Date. - (3) "Business Day" is any day (except Saturday and Sunday) on which the TARGET System is operating and banks in Paris are open for business and the Clearing System settles payments.
+"TARGET System" means the Trans-European Automated Real-time Gross settlement Express Transfer System. - (4) "Calculation Date" is any day on which the European Central Bank is scheduled to determine and publish the official fixing rates for currencies.